Tips for Avoiding Caregiver Burnout

 - Other community Resources Your local United Way and faith-based organizations can also help you find assistance.

-- Social workers Social workers, and specially trained social workers called “geriatric care managers,” at hospitals or home health agencies can help, too.
+- Social workers Social workers at hospitals, clinics, or home health agencies, and specially trained s “geriatric care managers,” can help, too.
+The National Association of Professional Geriatrics Care Managers can provide more information.
 (Note: Insurance usually doesn’t cover the cost of geriatric care manager assistance.)

-Among other things, these groups and individuals can help you locate the following kinds of help:
+Among other things, these groups and individuals can help you find the following kinds of help:

 - Financial – assistance and advice on paying for the services your loved one needs; including assistance completing paper work.